Avoid the biggest workout mistakes

 I never trained legs, for example, so therefore missed out on the huge muscle-building and burn-burning benefits of a solid lower-body session.
 I never tracked the weights I was lifting, so every workout was a guessing game of what I should lift and for how many sets and reps.

-It was a masterclass in mistake-making, which is why I now tell anyone and everyone who’ll listen to find a training plan designed for their goals and experience, and then keep a training diary, which really is your secret weapon for the fastest-possible results.
+It was a masterclass in mistake-making.
+Which is why I now tell anyone and everyone who’ll listen to find a training plan designed for their goals and experience, and then keep a training diary.
+It really is your secret weapon for the fastest-possible results.

 Find your perfect programme by taking the New Body Quiz and you’ll never again have to guess what to do next, or worry that all your hard work is being wasted.